warrendeleon/rn-warrendeleon/docs/planning/user-stories/stories/US-010-data-layer-testing.md

 ## Context & Rationale

-This story covers testing for the core data architecture: Redux slices, async thunks, selectors, persistence, and multi-language data loading.
-Tests ensure the data layer is robust and regression-free.
+This story covers **E2E testing** for the core data architecture: language switching, data loading, persistence, and GitHub API mocking.
+Tests ensure the data layer works correctly in real-world scenarios.

-Split from original US-010 to focus specifically on data layer testing (separate from splash screen testing in US-011).
+Split from original US-010 to focus specifically on E2E data layer testing (separate from splash screen testing in US-011). **API layer unit tests** are covered separately in [US-012](./US-012-api-layer-testing.md).

 ---